matthewholandez/intelligo/intelligo/prompt.md

 - Use appropriate punctuation for thoughts vs. speech

 ### 5. Formatting
-- Preserve paragraph breaks and scene transitions
+- **CRITICAL**: Preserve all paragraph breaks and line breaks from the original text
+- Each paragraph should be separated by a blank line (double line break: \n\n)
+- Maintain scene transitions and natural reading flow
-- Maintain emphasis (bold, italics) where present
+- Preserve emphasis (bold, italics) where present
 - Keep chapter structure intact
+- Never output text as one continuous block without paragraph breaks

 ### 6. Quality Standards
 - Prioritize readability and natural English flow over literal translation